Skip Navigation

 William Stixrud is director of William Stixrud and Associates in Silver Spring, Maryland.
 A licensed psychologist who has been in private practice as a neuropsychologist since 1985, Dr. Stixrud specializes in the evaluation of children, adolescents, and adults with learning disabilities, and in the promotion of self-esteem in children.
 Prior to entering private practice, Dr. Stixrud served as a staff neuropsychologist at the Children's National Medical Center and the Georgetown University Medical School.
 He currently is a member of the Clinical Neuropsychology Supervisory Faculty at Children's National Medical Center and holds an appointment as Assistant Clinical Professor of Psychiatry at the George Washington University Medical School.
 He has also served as a consultant to the Division of Neuropsychiatry at the National Institutes of Health.
 A frequent lecturer on topics related to neuropsychological assessment, learning and executive disorders, brain development, stress, motivation, and sleep, Dr. Stixrud is the author of a book, Plain Talk About Early Development, and has authored book chapters and/or articles on children with epilepsy, adolescent brain development, self-esteem, and homework.

-Author, Lecturer, Researcher, and Expert in Dyslexia
+Author, Lecturer, and Dyslexia Advocate

 ABIGAIL WIEBENSON